qi2024satellite/qsmc2024.github.io/index.md

 We look forward to seeing you at the workshop!

 ## Sponsor
-This workshop is sponsored by [MEXT Q-LEAP QuAI Flagship project](https://qleap-qai.jp/).
+This workshop is sponsored by [JST COI-NEXT Quantum Software Research Hub](https://qsrh.jp) and [MEXT Q-LEAP QuAI Flagship project](https://qleap-qai.jp/).